Kwentar/blur_dataset/README.md

 ## Dataset structure

-The dataset contains three folders: sharp, defocused and motion blurred images.
+The dataset contains three folders: sharp, defocused-blurred and motion-blurred images.

-The filename structure is as follows: id_device_type.extension
+The filename structure is as follows: id_device_type.extension where
  - ID - a number from 0 to 349;
  - device - the image capture device;
  - type - one of [S, F, M].
-S stands for Sharp image, F - deFocused image and M - Motion blurred image.
+S stands for Sharp image, F - deFocused-blurredimage and M - Motion-blurred image.

-The dataset contains N devices, those are typically smartphones, but several cameras are also present.
+The dataset contains N devices, these are typically smartphones, but several cameras are also provided.

 ## Download
-Kaggle dataset (images scale the widest side to 1024 pixels): todo
+Kaggle dataset (images were scaled to 1024 pixels by the widest side): todo

 Google drive (source images): todo